thegoldstandard/deeprl-navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and is consired solved when an average score of +13 is achieved over 100 consecutive episodes.
+The task is episodic, and is considered solved when an average score of +13 is achieved over 100 consecutive episodes.

 ### Getting Started